Beam lead technology

 Beam lead technology is a method of fabricating a semiconductor device.
-Its original application was to high-frequency silicon switching transistors and high-speed integrated circuits.
-It eliminated the labor-intensive wire-bonding process used for integrated circuits at the time and allowed automated assembly of semiconductor chips onto larger substrates to produce hybrid integrated circuits.
+Its initial application was for high-frequency silicon switching transistors and high-speed integrated circuits.
+This technology eliminated the labor-intensive wire-bonding process that was commonly used for integrated circuits at the time.
+It also enabled the automated assembly of semiconductor chips onto larger substrates, facilitating the production of hybrid integrated circuits.

 History

 In the early 1960s, M.P.
-Lepselter developed the techniques for fabricating a structure consisting of electroforming an array of thick, self-supporting gold patterns on a thin film Ti-Pt Au base, hence the name "beams", deposited on the surface of a silicon wafer.
-The excess semiconductor from under the beams was removed, thereby separating the individual devices and leaving them with self-supporting beam leads or internal chiplets cantilevered beyond the semiconductor.
-The contacts served as electrical leads in addition to also serving the purpose of structural support for the devices.
+Lepselter developed techniques for fabricating a structure that involved electroforming an array of thick, self-supporting gold patterns on a thin film Ti-Pt-Au base, leading to the term "beams."
+These patterns were deposited on the surface of a silicon wafer.
+The excess semiconductor material beneath the beams was subsequently removed, resulting in the separation of individual devices and leaving them with self-supporting beam leads or internal chiplets cantilevered beyond the semiconductor material.
+These contacts not only served as electrical leads but also provided structural support for the devices.